Damage for Beginners

 Damage Bonuses

 Next, we have a number of various damage bonuses coming from our items, Glyphs, and paragon nodes.
-One thing all of these have in common is that there's no "x" before the percentage.
-This means that all these damage bonuses are additive.
+One thing all of these have in common is that there's no "[x]" before the percentage.
+Instead, these bonuses have a [+] in front of them, meaning all these damage bonuses are additive.

-The following damage bonuses belong to this additive category:
+The following list contains some of the damage bonuses belonging to this additive category:

 Separate Multipliers